ChameleonCloud/docs/source/getting-started/index.rst

 Congratulations, you are now ready to launch your first instance!
 Instances are much like what you may expect to find in a virtual machine, except here the instances are on bare-metal nodes - the core feature of Chameleon.
 A bare-metal node is a whole physical server that you have exclusive access to.
 An instance is going to be a bare-metal node that has been launched with an operating system image.
 Follow these steps to make a reservation for a node, launch an instance and log in to it.

+.. note:: Chameleon also offers a multi-tenant, virtualized cloud, with fewer functionalities and a smaller scale.
+See :ref:`kvm` for more details.

 The Chameleon Dashboard
 =======================